ssnepenthe/simple-wp-routing/README.md

 # toy-wp-routing

-Provides a more modern experience for working with the WP Rewrite API
+Syntactic sugar over `WP_Rewrite` so we can pretend that WordPress has a modern router.

 ## Warning

 This package is currently in development and is subject to breaking changes without notice until v1.0 has been tagged.

 It is one in a series of [WordPress toys](https://github.com/ssnepenthe?tab=repositories&q=topic%3Atoy+topic%3Awordpress&type=&language=&sort=) I have been working on with the intention of exploring ways to modernize the feel of working with WordPress.